-Figure 37 illustrates the predicted deposition of dust generated by the Project.
-The highest TSP dust deposition concentration, $0.11 \text{ g/m}^2/\text{month}$, is at the Ilua valley farm.
-At NT1 (and at all other receptors) the deposition concentration is $0.1 \text{ g/m}^2/\text{month}$.
+Figure 39 illustrates the predicted deposition of dust generated by the Project.
+The highest TSP dust deposition concentration, 0.11 g/m2/month, is at the Ilua valley farm.
+At NT1 (and at all other receptors) the deposition concentration is 0.1 g/m2/month.
 The predicted TSP annual average and monthly maximum concentrations do not exceed the relevant assessment limit criterion of 5 g/m2/month.
-This level of dust deposition is also significantly lower than the Greenland guideline value of $4.0 \text{ g/m}^2/\text{month}$ (MRA 2015).
+This level of dust deposition is also significantly lower than the Greenland guideline value of 4 g/m2/month [45].

-Dust deposition from mining and unpaved roads can have an impact on tundra vegetation via the coating of leaves with dust (Auerbach et al., 1997, Myers-Smith et al., 2006).
+Dust deposition from mining and unpaved roads can have an impact on tundra vegetation via the coating of leaves with dust [8] [47].
 Dust deposited on vegetation might also have an impact on mammals and birds that feed on the affected vegetation.

-Researchers in northern Canada have observed a reduction of 50 to 75% in caribou density where calculated dust deposition exceeded about 20 kg/ha/year (5.5 mg/m2/day) (Boulanger et al., 2012).
+Researchers in northern Canada have observed a reduction of 50 to 75% in caribou density where calculated dust deposition exceeded about 20 kg/ha/year (5.5 mg/m2/day) [11].
 Caribou density rose quickly to normal frequency at lower dust levels.
 Caribou are not found in the Study Area, but observations from Canada suggests a dust deposition threshold on the order of 0.16 g/m2/month might also be relevant for Arctic hare, sheep and birds such as the ptarmigan which feed on vegetation.

-The modelling has shown that the area with dust deposition above $0.16 \text{ g/m}^2/\text{m}$ extends less than a few hundred meters from the Mine's open pit and haul roads.
-For all sensitive receptor locations dust deposition is below $0.11 \text{ g/m}^2/\text{m}$.
+The modelling has shown that the area with dust deposition above $0.16 \text{ g/m}^2/\text{month}$ extends less than a few hundred meters from the Mine's open pit and haul roads.
+For all sensitive receptor locations dust deposition is below $0.11 \text{ g/m}^2/\text{month}$.
 The potential dust deposition impact on vegetation and mammals (including sheep) and birds is assessed as low.

 All particulate concentrations are less than 20% (Project emissions in isolation) and 43% (cumulative, including background emissions) of the assessment criteria.
-Therefore, the impact of particulate emissions from the Project is assessed to be very low.
+Therefore, the impact of particulate emissions from the Project is assessed to be very low [19][62].

-Figure 36 The maximum 24-hours PM2.5 concentrations in μg/m3
+Figure 38 The maximum 24-hours PM{2.5} concentrations in μg/m3

-Figure 37 Maximum 1-hour deposition of dust - cumulative (g/m2/month)
+Figure 39 Maximum 1-hour deposition of dust - cumulative (g/m2/month)